Professional independence of BREE

 BREE's professional independence is reflected in the way it operates and adherence to a number of principles:

 BREE recruits staff with professional expertise in economics, statistics or related technical and scientific areas to provide a strong analytical base for its research.
-In recognition of the specialised expertise required by BREE, RET may need to recruit BREE graduates separately from the wider RET graduate process.
+In recognition of the specialised expertise required by BREE, the Department of Industry may need to recruit BREE graduates separately from the wider Department of Industry graduate process.

 BREE's research and analysis is underpinned by a rigorous research process that provides a sound basis to outputs.

 BREE maintains a rigorous clearance process for all outputs which helps ensure the integrity and quality of the research as well as developing the 'BREE view' on specific issues.
-The clearance process includes several layers of professional checking—including formal clearance by the BREE Chief Economist and consultations with the Deputy Secretary and/or Secretary of RET.
+The clearance process includes several layers of professional checking—including formal clearance by the BREE Chief Economist and consultations with the Deputy Secretary and/or Secretary of the Department of Industry.

 BREE does not clear its publications with the Minister’s office.
 Advice on release of publications is provided in advance of release to enable the Minister to respond publicly if necessary, but this is provided on a 'for information' basis.